- The Carter Center

 - Ability to live in difficult conditions, perform well under stress, work within a team, and maintain professionalism at all times.

-Note: Because this is an international observation mission, Egyptian nationals are not eligible for this position.
-Additionally, due to the large volume of applicants, only those candidates selected for additional consideration will be notified by the Center.
+Note: Due to the large volume of applicants, only those candidates selected for an interview or additional consideration will be notified by the Center.